dboatengg/snap/README.md

 ## Features

 - Create notes with a title and a body
+- Login authentication: Users need log in to access their notes securely.
+Authentication helps protect user data and prevent unauthorized access to notes.
 - Edit notes in real-time
 - Delete notes
 - Responsive design that works on desktop and mobile